Updated December 31, 2022.

-Things to do and see in Berchtesgaden and the surrounding area.
+Things to do and see in Berchtesgaden and the surrounding area, Berchtesgadener Land.

-For an enchanting alpine lake experience, go sailing on the magnificent Konigssee, Germany's deepest and cleanest lake, in the Berchtesgaden National Park, just 5 miles south of of the town.
+For an enchanting alpine lake experience, go sailing on the magnificent Königssee, Germany's deepest and cleanest lake, in the Berchtesgaden National Park, just 5 miles south of the town.